 Desktop DACs are meant to be used on a desk or in any other place where they have access to mains power – they are meant to be used in homes, offices or other indoors and they are not portable.
 Some of them also have an amplification stage, so you’ll find an “amp” beside the rating if that’s the case.
 Here’s a selection of desktop DACs:

-- Topping DX7 (amp, 9): the DX7 and its successor the DX7s are versatile all-in-one devices with just one flaw: the high output impedance of both the single-ended and the balanced outputs.
+- Topping DX7 (with amp, 9): the DX7 and its successor the DX7s are versatile all-in-one devices with just one flaw: the high output impedance of both the single-ended and the balanced outputs.
 Yes, they feature single-ended and balanced outputs both for headphones and for other devices (line out), and can act as a preamp.
 It’s really well-thought and well put together.
 It’s not by chance that I keep using it daily!

 - Topping D30 (8.8): this entry-level DAC is an all-time favourite of a lot of audiophiles due to its great value.
 It is dead neutral, it supports a lot of formats and it’s affordable.
 That says it all, I think?